 The biggest issue I see is that photos produced from this modifcation are horizontally flipped or reversed.
 Writing is backwards, and things are the reverse of what you actually see.
 The only solution for this is to put a mirror in the light path of the subject.
 The next issue, the format, is characteristic of the film itself.
 Polaroid discontinued spectra film abruptly, which would have been the best candidate for this camera.
 The square format is different from the original format and photo, being a plastic envelope with transparent window makes it look and feel like a newer instant photo.

-Polaroid pack film cameras can be modified to use both 120 and 35mm roll film.
-The modification to the body is limited to a small groove filed into the back of the camera to make room for the film advance knob.
-The back however, will need to be permanently modified to make room for the film spools.
-Alternatively, a 3D printed back can be made to replace the standard back.
+Polaroid pack film cameras can be easily modified to use both 120 and 35mm roll film by just using a drop in cartridge and replacing the back.
 Access to a 3D printer is necessary to print the parts needed for these conversions.
 The following formats are provided here:

-This is a failsafe conversion which takes 12 square formatted photos per roll.
+This is an easy conversion which takes 12 square formatted photos per roll.
 The film path is fairly straight which makes it easy to implement.
 Information on this conversion can be found here.

 This format which includes the sprocket holes covers over 50% of the image area but is confined to the middle horizontal plane.
-This conversion is a variation of the 6x9 format, though is not as difficult to get working.
+This conversion is a variation of the 6x9 format.
 It requires an additional 35mm cartridge for a take-up spool and though it will work with a commercial roll of film, you will have the best flexibility using a bulk film holder.
 The instructions for this conversion can be seen here